-The Winter 2017 edition of the YAACS newsletter is out!
+The Spring 2017 edition of the YAACS newsletter is out!
 As always, we reprint our column here so you can see what we’ve been up to.
 This season we’re featuring 10 Canadian children’s and YA books we’re looking forward to reading this year.
 Want to read our past columns?
 Check out the links at the bottom of our Professional Development page.
 Here’s our column, We’ll Link to That!

 We recently shared some 2017 picture books we’re looking forward to reading based solely on cover appeal.
 Today we wanted to shine a spotlight on some upcoming Canadian books that we can’t wait to get our hands on.
 Get your collection development funds ready!

 Boonoonoonous Hair by Olive Senior, illus. by Laura James: We dare you to say the title five times fast!
 This book features a little girl learning to love her curly hair.
 Award winning author Olive Senior splits her time between Jamaica and Canada.

 Town is By the Sea by Joanne Schwartz, illus. by Sydney Smith: A Nova Scotian author and illustrator duo bring to life a small boy’s day as he imagines his father in a coal mine beneath the waves.
 We can’t wait to see how Smith of Sidewalk Flowers fame brings to life this element of Canadian history.

 Hurry Up! by Anne-Sophie Tilly, illus. by Julien Chung: What makes this concept board book so special?
 It’s trilingual!
 Each page shows an animal and the name in English, French, and Spanish.
 A great purchase for your babies and toddlers.
 Look for the companion book Don’t Move!